angelobono/software-architecture-and-paradigms/README.md

 4. You can **extend** it with behaviors:
     - Add labels like `Modular`, `Event-Driven`, `Reactive` next to modules or components.
     - Use color coding for behavior types.

-This schema could be used to generate architecture documentation automatically or visualize the system structure effectively.

-AI tools could parse this schema to create software plans, diagrams or reports.

 ---